substratusai/runbooks/docs/README.md

 Open your browser to [http://localhost:8080/](http://localhost:8080/) or curl the LLM's API.

-*PS: Because of the small size of this particular LLM, the answers are more comical than anything.*
+*PS: Because of the small size of this particular LLM, expect comically bad answers to your prompts.*

 ```bash
 curl http://localhost:8080/v1/completions \